 · Working at height should only be done if it cannot be done from ground level.
 An example of this would be using poles to wash windows rather than ladders

-· And finally The employer should also plan for emergencies and take all risk assessments in to account
+· The employer should also plan for emergencies and take all risk assessments into account

 It is the responsibly of employees to report and not use any equipment that is damaged or not fit for purpose.

-In the average workplace working at height just means using small platforms step ladders, any body using them should be competent and medically fit, there is no point getting someone with a bad back to use a step ladder.
+In the average workplace working at a height just means using small platforms step ladders, anybody using them should be competent and medically fit, there is no point getting someone with a bad back to use a step ladder.

-Anytime step ladders or moveable platforms are used you need to make sure they adhere to the companies risk assessment, such as making sure they have non-slip rubber feet on them or having two people use the ladder, one person to go up the ladder and the other to make sure it doesn’t move.
-Appropiate warning signs should be used in the area where the wok is being carried out.
+Anytime step ladders or movable platforms are used you need to make sure they adhere to the companies risk assessment, such as making sure they have non-slip rubber feet on them or having two people use the ladder, one person to go up the ladder and the other to make sure it doesn’t move.
+Appropriate warning signs should be used in the area where the work is being carried out.